- Home

 Keap is a flexible CRM platform that can be set up for healthcare use.
 It helps practices manage lead capture, patient intake, messaging, appointment reminders, and payments.
 It includes optional HIPAA settings and a BAA, making it suitable for clinics and small health services that need automation.

-One customer highlighted Keap’s superior automation features and responsive support, calling it their favorite among all CRMs they’ve tried.
+One customer highlighted on G2 Keap’s superior automation features and responsive support, calling it their favorite among all CRMs they’ve tried.

 Documentation quality was a major concern for one user, who found themselves relying on old APIs due to a lack of up-to-date guidance.